ringcentral/ringcentral-api-docs/docs/video/api/meeting-history.md

 {! mdx_includes/video-beta-notice.md !}

-The RingCentral Video API makes it possible to fetch the meeting history associated with the user in the current authentication context.
-The meeting history contains all the meetings that user attended, and each meeting record may contain a meeting recording if one was made for the meeting.
-The sample code below will help you construct a call to access this meeting history.
+The RingCentral Video API makes it possible to fetch the meeting history across the entire account, or the history associated with the user in the current authentication context.
+In the list of meetings that are returned, you can gain access to:

+* a recording if one is available
+* the meeting's public chat (private chat is NOT available through the API)
+* a list of partipants

+The sample code below will help you construct a call to access this meeting history for the currently logged-in user..

 === "Javascript"